 EXECUTIVE COMMITTEE.
 The Executive Committee shall be composed of the Past Chair, if any, the Chair, and the respective Chairs of the Governance, Audit and Compensation/Organization Committees of the Board, and in years where there is no Past Chair then the Chair Designate.
 The President/CEO shall be an ex officio voting member.
 The Executive Committee shall have the authority to act on behalf of the Board of Directors in between meetings of the Board, except that the Executive Committee shall not have the authority to take action on any matter for which the Articles of Incorporation, Bylaws or Ohio law require a greater vote of Directors than a majority of the then entire number of voting Directors.
 The Executive Committee shall make a written report to the Board of Directors at each Directors’ meeting concerning all acts taken by the Executive Committee on behalf of the Board of Directors since the previous Board of Directors’ meeting.
 The Executive Committee shall select Chair-Designate candidate (when applicable) for Board approval.

+STRATEGY COMMITTEE: The Strategy Committee shall be composed of members of the Board of Directors, appointed by the Chair, and shall include the President/CEO as an ex officio voting member.
+The committee shall be responsible for strategic oversight, including the development, execution, monitoring, and periodic review of SHRM’s long-term strategic plan.
+The Strategy Committee will report to the Board at each meeting, ensuring alignment with SHRM's mission and strategic objectives.
+The committee shall meet at least quarterly and may hold additional meetings as needed.

+Duties of the Strategy Committee:

+Collaborate with management to develop SHRM’s long-term strategic plan.

+Oversee the implementation and progress of strategic initiatives.

+Evaluate the effectiveness of strategic plans and recommend adjustments as needed.

+Monitor emerging trends, opportunities, and risks that may impact SHRM’s strategic direction.

+Ensure that the strategic plan aligns with SHRM's vision, mission, and objectives.

 Section 2: Special Expertise Panels of the Corporation.